rwarbelow/kwk-level-1-week-1-lectures/008_arrays.md

 > Nancy Sinatra
 ```

 This is called **accessing by index**, which provides us a way to get a specific element out of an array.
 If we wanted to get the second element in the array, we would use `[1]` instead of `[0]`.
-In programming, arrays (almost) aways start with index `0` and increment from there.
+In programming, arrays (almost) always start with index `0` and increment from there.
 Saying "the first element" and "the element at index zero" are synonymous.

 In addition to accessing by index, Ruby arrays have a battery of methods that make it easy to do common operations such as accessing elements, i.e.: `first` (which returns the first element/element at index 0) and `last` (which returns the last element).